vishaal-mm/VegCheck/README.md

 python3 -m http.server 8080
 ```

 Then open `http://localhost:8080` in your browser.
-Note: camera will not work on localhost over http — use the GitHub Pages URL for iPhone testing.
+Note: camera will not work on localhost over http
 ---

 ## ⚠️ Security